joypixels/emojify.js/README.md

 The emoji keywords are as described by [emoji-cheat-sheet.com](http://www.emoji-cheat-sheet.com).

+Go to this project's [GitHub pages](http://hassankhan.github.com/emojify.js) to see this module in action.

 ## Rationale
 I wanted [my blog](http://hassankhan.me) to display smileys nicely, decided to use Emojis because they look nice.